Lisa Folly

 Being listened to in the right way can help you feel better.

-I have been working with children and young people for nearly twenty years and have extensive experience of supporting a range of needs including those around social, emotional and behavioural difficulties and neurodivergence.
+I have been a teacher for twenty years, inclusive of primary and secondary school teaching, with a focus on additional support needs.
+Having worked with young people for two decades, in part as a school counsellor, I have extensive experience of supporting a range of needs including those around social, emotional and behavioural difficulties and neurodivergence.

 Whilst teaching, I thrived in my nurturing role, which prompted me to train as a counsellor.